Tax Guide for Liquor Store Operators and Owners

 - Prepaid wireless refill or top-off cards

-- A cell phone sold with prepaid MTS for a single non-itemized price, unless only a minimal amount of prepaid MTS is transferred.
-(A minimal amount of prepaid MTS is $5 or less, or 10 minutes or less)
+- A cell phone sold with prepaid MTS for a single non-itemized price (if local charges apply, they must be collected on the total bundled selling price of the cell phone and prepaid MTS) unless certain circumstances apply, such as only a minimal amount ($5 or less, or 10 minutes or less) of prepaid MTS is transferred

-The current 911 Surcharge rate and local charge rates may be found on our 911 Surcharge and Local Charge Rates webpage.
+You can find the current rates on our 911 Surcharge, 988 Surcharge, and Local Charge Rates webpage.

-If you sell prepaid wireless products and services to California consumers, you must register with the CDTFA as a prepaid MTS seller.
-The prepaid MTS account is a separate account from your seller's permit.
-For more information about your collection requirements as a sellers of prepaid MTS, please see our Tax Guide for Sellers of Prepaid Mobile Telephony Services (MTS) and Telecommunication Service Suppliers.
+For more information about your collection requirements as a seller of prepaid MTS, see our Tax Guide for Sellers of Prepaid Mobile Telephony Services (MTS) and Telecommunication Service Suppliers.

 California Redemption Value (CRV)

-Generally, if the beverage you sell is taxable, tax also applies to the separate charge for CRV.
+Generally, if the sale of the beverage is taxable, tax also applies to the separate CRV charge.
 The amount subject to tax is the combined selling price of the beverage, the container, and the CRV.

-If you are bottling, producing, importing or selling beverages in California, you may need to register with CalRecycle under the California Beverage Container Recycling and Litter Reduction Act.
-Contact the CalRecycle registration unit to register.
+If you are bottling, producing, importing or selling beverages in California, you may need to register with California Department of Resources Recycling and Recovery (CalRecycle) under the California Beverage Container Recycling and Litter Reduction Act.
+To do so, contact the CalRecycle registration unit.

-For more information about the CRV fee, visit the CalRecycle's Beverage Container Recycling page
+For more information about the CRV fee, visit CalRecycle's Beverage Container Recycling webpage.

 Hot Prepared Foods

-Heated food is usually taxable whether or not it is sold to-go or for consumption on your store premises.
+The sale of hot food is usually taxable whether it is sold to go or for consumption on your store premises.

-Hot baked goods, such as hot baked pretzels or croissants, sold to-go are exempt from sales tax.
+Sales of hot baked goods to go, such as hot baked pretzels or croissants, are exempt from sales tax.
 If sold in a combination package with hot prepared foods or with a hot beverage, however, the entire combination package is taxable.
 Hot baked goods purchased for consumption at your store are taxable.

 For more information, see publication 22, Dining and Beverage Industry.